History Of Sailing on Flathead Lake

 It wasn’t until 2016 that the final piece of the sailing puzzle was added to Flathead Lake’s sailing history— an accredited sailing school!
 Go Sail Flathead Lake opened its doors in 2016 and Captain Genevieve and her crew of sailing instructors have been teaching both new and seasoned sailors ever since.
 From learning the basics of sailing, to honing in on sailboat racing skills and certifying sailors for bareboat cruising— it’s all possible at Go Sail Flathead Lake!

-Go Sail Flathead Lake offers sailing courses, as well as sailboat tours, throughout the summer beginning at the Dayton Marina.
+Go Sail Flathead Lake offers sailing courses, as well as sailboat tours, throughout the summer beginning at the Big Arm Bay at the Flathead Lake Private Marina.
 Learn more about the courses and sign up for one yourself here.